tytydraco/yessleep/out/The_Communion__Part_1.md

 And for a moment, the storm paused, as if the mountain held its breath.

+The wind shrieked outside, but inside the world was still — carved wood, firelight, smoke curling toward the rafters.
+I took the slab of meat from the cold-box, still red, still bleeding a little.
+Elk, maybe.
+Caught in one of the snares it led me to.
+It didn’t fight the trap — just circled from a distance until I arrived, then vanished into the trees.

+I carried it to the bench outside.

+The bear had climbed the ridge by now, seated heavy and calm beside the pinewood table I’d built last winter.
+Snow flecked its back like ash.
+Its eyes followed me without blinking.
+I placed the bowl down — thick, carved, smoothed from a tree I felled when I first moved here.
+I slid the raw meat into the bowl.
+Steam hissed where it touched the cold wood.

+The bear bent its head and ate.
+Not like an animal — not frenzied.
+More like... reverence.

+Inside, I skinned another cut by the fire.
+My knife was dull.
+Hands stiff from the cold, fingers not what they used to be.
+I tied the meat to a split pine spit over the pyre outside the cabin.
+Let the fat sizzle.

+Later, I sat across from it, bowl between us, the silence broken only by the chewing, the fire, and the moan of wind dragging snow across the slope.
+We didn’t speak, but something older than words passed between us — a trade, a bond, not of domination or fear, but necessity.
+Mutual survival.
+A knowing.

+It hunted for me.
+I fed it what it helped me kill.
+It took what it needed.
+I took what I could.
+And in between, we sat — two beasts in the wilderness, warmed by fire, meat, and the understanding that in this place, nothing lived alone.

 It didn't happen in a single night.

 First, it lingered longer after feeding.
 Then it came closer to the threshold — pawing at the step, resting its great head on the boards, as if listening to the heartbeat of the cabin.
 I left the door unlatched one evening.
 Just enough.
 A test, perhaps.